GarrettBeatty/doublecube.gg/Backgammon.Web/README.md

 # Backgammon.Web - SignalR Game Server

 ASP.NET Core SignalR server for multiplayer Backgammon games.
-Supports any client that can connect via SignalR (web browsers, mobile apps, desktop apps, console clients).
+This is the **server-only** backend - use **Backgammon.WebClient** for the web UI.

 ## Architecture